From hiking to biking, from shopping to star-gazing, this small town has a lot to offer…

 10 Live music

-Moffat has a vibrant music scene from the Moffat Rammy, a free acoustic music festival, to the Eden Festival, where there’s a drive-in cinema, circus tent, as well as a showcase for new music.
+Moffat has a vibrant music scene from the Rammy, a free acoustic music festival, to the Eden Festival, a showcase for top names and new music.
 Follow Moffat Music live on Facebook for updates.
 On Thursdays and Fridays you can catch local (and free) music at various venues around town.